ElectrifyPro/calcbot-docs/README.md

 ## Does something confuse you or not work the way you expect?

-Please use the `c-featurerequest` / `c-anonfeaturerequest` command, or come let me know at my [support server](https://discord.com/invite/3m7dK92)!
+Please use the `c-report` / `c-anonreport` command, or come let me know at my [support server](https://discord.com/invite/3m7dK92)!
 It's incredibly easy and takes less than 10 seconds to let me know of problems.
 However, very few users generally make reports, leading me to believe CalcBot is flawless, which definitely isn't true \(yet\).

 Please also be as detailed as you can in your request / report, since I unfortunately don't possess mind-reading abilities \(yet\).
 One of my old requests came from a user not in my support server and it simply read "make the graphs interactive".
 As you can imagine, this request remains unfulfilled.